kyphan38/web/assets/docs/study/soft skills/5-gla.md

 - There are many risks particularly in IT if you do not grow your skills, concepts, and new ways of working
 - Growing your skills increases your value and your value to the business for which you work

-## Rituals for growth and learning
+## Rituals for Growth and Learning

 Why?